mitarnik04/MicroUnit/README.md

 ## What is MicroUnit?

 MicroUnit is a modern, high-performance unit testing framework for PHP 8+.
-It’s designed for developers who want expressive, maintainable tests—without the bloat, legacy baggage, or steep learning curve of traditional frameworks.
+It’s designed for developers who want expressive, maintainable tests, without the bloat, legacy baggage, or steep learning curve of traditional frameworks.
 MicroUnit is code-first, configuration-light, and built for modern PHP projects of any size.

 ---

 ## Why Choose MicroUnit?

-MicroUnit isn’t just another testing framework—it’s a fresh take on what PHP testing should be.
+MicroUnit isn’t just another testing framework, it’s a fresh take on what PHP testing should be.
 If you’re tired of slow test suites, cryptic configuration files, and frameworks that feel stuck in the past, MicroUnit is for you.

 - **Lightning Fast:** Smart, recursive test discovery and instant execution.
 - **Zero Bloat:** No unnecessary dependencies or legacy code.